How to look for records of... Court of King’s Bench records 1200-1702

 1. Why use this guide?

-If you are researching a person or place between the 13th and 17th centuries these records are very valuable.
+If you are researching a person between the 13th and 18th centuries these records are very valuable.
 These and other common law records are the largest source of dated references to individuals until the start of parish registers.

 These records are a rich source of information on: